Tutorials

 We also recommend that you charge your device every 5-6 months if it is not actively in use.

-Important notice: It is best to keep the battery level between 20 and 80% to assure a longer battery lifespan.
-So only green battery level.
+Important notice: It is best to keep the battery level between 20 and 80% to assure a longer battery life.

 Also, it is recommended to store the module with a battery over 80% when not used for over a month.
 Avoiding the battery to be damaged.